beele/homebridge-unifi-protect-camera-motion/README.md

 ## Limitations, known issues & TODOs:

 ### Limitations:

+- Running this plugin on CPUs that do not support AVX (celerons in NAS, ...) is not supported because there are no prebuilt Tensorflow binaries.
+Compiling Tensorflow from scratch is out of scope for this project!
+  - Run it on a RBPI or MacOS/Windows/Linux (Debian based)
 - Previews in notifications are requested by the Home app, and can thus be "after the fact" and show an image with nothing of interest on it.
   - The actual motion detection is done with the snapshot that is requested internally.
 - Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height) but the actual saved image is pretty low res and is upscaled to 1080p.
 Using the Anonymous snapshot actually get a full res snapshot (better for object detection).